jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

 Latin Risk Pulse is a project seeking to better understand Latin American risks.
-This repository trains machine learning models to classify whether regional headlines constitute a potential political, security or economic risk.
+This repository trains machine learning models to classify regional headlines as a potential political, security or economic risk.

 ## The data 🛢
 ### 1st dataset